Exercises 7.7.-7.20.

 Expand your solution so that it is again possible to like and delete a blog.

-Use the useReducer-hook and context to manage the data for the logged in user.
+Use the Context API to manage the data for the logged in user.

-The rest of the tasks are common to both the Redux and React Query versions.
+The rest of the tasks are common to both the Zustand and React Query versions.

 Implement a view to the application that displays all of the basic information related to users: